danidiaz/subrec/README.md

 # What's this?

-An attempt to solve the following problem: define a record, allow it to be read from JSON, and in addition allow *subsets* of its fields to be read from JSON, withour forcing.
+An attempt to solve the following problem: define a record, allow it to be read from JSON, and in addition allow mere *subsets* of its fields to be read from JSON.

 # Goals